 It depends on the specific recipe, but some doner meat can be gluten-free if it is made without wheat flour or other gluten-containing ingredients.

 Can doner meat be frozen?

 Yes, doner meat can be frozen for later use.
 It should be stored in an airtight container or freezer bag and can be reheated in the oven or microwave.

 How is doner meat different from shawarma?

-Doner meat and shawarma are both types of meat that are cooked on a vertical rotisserie, but shawarma is typically marinated in spices and served with different toppings than doner meat.
-Shawarma also has its origins in the Middle East, but is more commonly associated with countries like Lebanon and Israel.
+Doner meat and shawarma are both meats cooked on a vertical rotisserie.
+Still, shawarma is typically marinated in spices and served with different toppings than doner meat.
+Shawarma originates in the Middle East but is more commonly associated with countries like Lebanon and Israel.